 Consequently, if you’re able to pay your second payment on account on 31st July then it’s prudent to do so.
 Alternatively, just pay what you can before January.

 However, be aware that you must file your VAT return by the usual date – only the payment can be deferred.
-And VAT payments due thereafter must be paid as normal.

 You don’t need to apply to take advantage of HMRC’s offer.
 It’s automatic.
 All you need to do is cancel your direct debit if you pay this way.

 If you usually receive VAT refunds, you could also consider moving to monthly VAT returns to improve your cashflow – although you will need to apply to do this.